Me and my Avatar

 Through my avatar in Second Life I offer philosophical counseling and cafés (or just interacting as such) – and I´m in this way using Second Life as an experimental analogy to central aspects of my teaching Meditation as an Art of Life, for example The Matrix Conspiracy and Dream Yoga.

-In the following I will explain this analogy in six parts:
+In the following I will explain the analogy in six parts:

 1) My avatar and Me (a Danish documentary)